"Opulent, luxerious, expensive, thoroughly decadent."

 Only in one episode, A Funny Thing Happened on the Way to the Station, Mrs. Peel ever used a key to Steed's fourth flat.

 There is a hidden door release on the top right corner of the door (Who's Who???)

 It's the only flat of Steed from series 1 - 6 with a televison, which can be seen twice (The Morning After and Pandora).

 Steed's fourth flat consists of two floors.
 On the first level, there is a kitchen, a semi-circular dining area, a large living room.
 The living room opens to a storage room, that "disappears" after Who's Who??? and was not existing before the episode, but maybe the door is simply covered with oak panels.

 But that wall is essential as the "fourth wall" and they rarely did reverse shots in The Avengers.

-For a man who despises the use of weapons Steed has a very extensive collection.
-In the desk drawer, he keeps a revolver, a Smith and Wesson.
+For a man who despises the use of weapons Steed has a pervasive collection.
+In the desk drawer, he keeps a revolver, a Smith, and Wesson.